 Loss of Habitat

-Vietnam human population is growing and at present it is over 96 million people.
+Vietnam’s human population is growing and at present, it is over 96 million people.
 In 1980 the population was around 55 million.

 This has lead to urban expansion and deforestation.
 The elephants have had their natural roaming space reduced.
 And their food supply reduced.
 This has also lead to problems with the local farmers.

 Why Are Elephants Tusks So Important?

-Simply, elephants rely on their tusks to survive.
-They use them to defend themselves, digging, lifting trees, gathering food and stripping back bark from trees.
+Elephants rely on their tusks to survive.
+They use them to defend themselves, digging, lifting trees, gathering food, and stripping back bark from trees.
 They cannot survive without them.
 Poachers hunt elephants for the ivory in the tusks this is the main reason that elephants are been hunted.